 - Adjunct therapy for severing cancer-related pain

-Clonidine has multiple off-label uses such as the management of withdrawal symptoms from opioids, benzodiazepines, and alcohol, and for treatment of anxiety, insomnia, and post-traumatic stress disorder (PTSD).
+Clonidine has multiple off-label uses, such as managing withdrawal symptoms from opioids, benzodiazepines, and alcohol, and for treatment of anxiety, insomnia, and post-traumatic stress disorder (PTSD).

-Because of the effect of clonidine on the sympathetic nervous system, specifically, the reduction of circulating epinephrine, it has been used in many other aspects of medicine, for example, control of hot flashes in menopause, restless leg syndrome, and prophylaxis of vascular migraine headaches.
-Also, there is a test for phaeochromocytoma that is called the clonidine suppression test, in the lab, they measure the catecholamine levels before and after a dose of oral clonidine which, in healthy people, should cause the decrease in the level of catecholamines in circulation.
+Because of the effect of clonidine on the sympathetic nervous system, specifically, the reduction of circulating epinephrine, it has been used in many other aspects of medicine, for example, control of hot flashes in menopause, for restless leg syndrome, and prophylaxis of vascular migraine headaches.
+Also, there is a test for phaeochromocytoma called the clonidine suppression test; in the lab, they measure the catecholamine levels before and after a dose of oral clonidine, which, in healthy people, should cause a decrease in the level of catecholamines in circulation.

 Mechanism of Action